-The Grappler® Interference Screw System has been evaluated for safety and compatibility in the MR environment.
+The implants of the Grappler[®] Interference Screw System have been evaluated for safety and compatibility in the MR environment.
 It has not been tested for heating, migration, or image artifact in the MR environment.
-Since the Grappler® devices are composed of nonconductive, nonmetallic, and nonmagnetic materials, there are no known hazards resulting from exposure of these devices to any magnetic resonance (MR) environment.
-The Grappler® Interference Screw System can be labeled as MR Safe according to ASTM F2503-20.
+Since the Grappler[®] devices are composed of nonconductive, nonmetallic, and nonmagnetic materials, there are no known hazards resulting from exposure of these devices to any magnetic resonance (MR) environment.
+The Grappler[®] Interference Screw implant is MR safe.